Director of Straw Innovations Ltd.

-In 2016 with the support from Innovate UK, Craig Jamieson was able to establish an industrial pilot plant making clean fuel from waste rice straw.
-Straw Innovations Ltd was born and currently he is now preparing to take it to first commercial scale in the Philippines.
+In 2016 with support from the UK Government, Craig established an industrial pilot plant making clean fuel from waste rice straw.
+Straw Innovations Ltd was born and he is now preparing to take it to first commercial scale in the Philippines.

 Geraldine Ann M. Layaoen

 Business Development Manager

 Geraldine Ann Layaoen holds a degree in BSc in Biology from the University of the Philippines Los Banos and Masters in Business Administration from the Asian Institute of Management.
 She started her career in a research institute focusing on rice production improvement.
 Geraldine combines 5 years of specialized genetic research management with an innate sense of systematic process driven approach and collaborative skills.